arbor-sim/arbor/doc/labels.rst

 * The axon hillock.
 * The dendrites with radius less than 1 μm.

-It is possible for a region to be empty, for example a region that defines the axon be empty on a morphology that has no axon.
+It is possible for a region to be empty, for example, a region that defines the axon will be empty on a morphology that has no axon.
 Regions do not need to be complete sub-trees of a morphology.

 .. figure:: gen-images/region_label_examples.svg